How to Legally Sell a House to a Family Member

 The key difference between selling a house to a family member and selling to someone else is that the home may sell for a price other than fair market value, because you might work with the buyer to give them a deal or gain a deal for yourself.

-Selling to a family member is what’s known as a controlled transaction, while traditional sales are called arm’s length transactions.
+Selling to a family member is known as a controlled transaction, while traditional sales are called arm’s length transactions.

 Controlled transaction